Access Transparency log events

 Run a search for Access Transparency log events

-To run a search in the investigation tool, first choose a data source.
-You then need to choose one or more conditions for your search.
+To run a search in the security investigation tool, first choose a data source.
+Then, choose one or more conditions for your search.
 For each condition, choose an attribute, an operator, and a value

 Follow these steps: